 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-If you’re in the market for a Chase business credit card, you should look into the Ink Business Preferred® Credit Card.
-The Ink Preferred has great spending perks.
-Plus, there’s a 100,000 Ultimate Rewards® points bonus worth at least $1,250 in travel (after spending $15,000 on purchases in the first 3 months of account opening).
+If you’re in the market for arguably the #1 Chase business card, you should look into the Ink Business Preferred® Credit Card.
+The Ink Preferred has great spending perks, travel and business protections and benefits, and a very enticing signup bonus.

 Ink Preferred cardholders also earn 3x points on select business purchases, a 25% travel redemption bonus, car rental coverage, and more.
 Keep reading to learn all about this rewarding business card from Chase.